 - Retained by Intervial to provide a legal report on the relationship between the regulatory framework applicable to power transmission facilities and public works concessions in Chile.

-Grasty Quintana Majlis & Cia.'s four-member department regularly advises on significant projects, particularly in relation to hydroelectric plants, wind farms, thermo-electric generation and natural gas; its assistance includes construction issues, permitting, property title studies, negotiating easements, contracts for the provision and supply of electricity, EPCs and project financing.
+Grasty Quintana Majlis – in association with Clyde & Co's four-member department regularly advises on significant projects, particularly in relation to hydroelectric plants, wind farms, thermo-electric generation and natural gas; its assistance includes construction issues, permitting, property title studies, negotiating easements, contracts for the provision and supply of electricity, EPCs and project financing.
 The practice of group head Hugo Prieto encompasses corporate law, M&A, foreign investment, mining law and real estate.

 Clemente Pérez; Sebastián Abogabir